vincentvdschaft/Disney-Deep-Deinterlacing/README.md

 To enable the experiment tracking set `wandb` to `true` in the model training config file.

 ### Training a model
+1. Make sure to download the [dataset](http://toflow.csail.mit.edu/) first and place it in the `data` folder.
-To train a model ensure all settings desired in the file `training_config.yaml` and `disney_model.yaml` and then run
+2. Ensure all settings desired in the file `training_config.yaml` and `disney_model.yaml`
+3. Run
 ```
 python train_model.py
 ```